epfl-ada/ada-2020-project-milestone-p3-p3_greenlight/README.md

 # ADA Project - Creative extension for 'Housing, Health, and Happiness'

-## Title : Unmeasured Confounding - Sensitivity Analysis of Treatment Effect
+## Title : Unmeasured Confounding and Bias - Sensitivity Analysis of Treatment Effect

 ## Abstract